 Here are links to the Programmes for past COWs, and image galleries are slowly being added.
 Remember to check The Nugget archives for Onside and Offside reports of the individual sessions.
-Details of the next COW are on our Events page and will be held 12-14 Jul 2024 at Missenden Abbey.
+Details of COW 2024 will be on our Events page and will be held 12-14 Jul 2024 at Missenden Abbey.

 - COW 2022 - Defence Academy

 - COW 2018 - Knuston Hall